Darling in the Franxx

-Darling in the Franxx (ダーリン・イン・ザ・フランキス, Dārin In Za Furankisu), abbreviated as DarliFra (ダリフラ, DariFura), is a 2018 Japanese science fiction monster romance anime television series co-produced by A-1 Pictures and Trigger and animated by Trigger and CloverWorks that premiered in January 2018.
+Darling in the Franxx (ダーリン・イン・ザ・フランキス, Dārin In Za Furankisu), abbreviated as DarliFra (ダリフラ, DariFura), is a Japanese science fiction mecha romance anime television series co-produced by A-1 Pictures and Trigger and animated by Trigger and CloverWorks that premiered in January 2018.
 The series was announced at Trigger's Anime Expo 2017 panel in July 2017.
 A manga adaptation by Kentaro Yabuki and another four-panel comic strip manga began serialization in January 2018.

 Darling in the Franxx is set in a dystopian future where children are artificially created and indoctrinated solely to defend the remnants of civilization.
 The story follows a squad of ten pilots, particularly focusing on the partnership between Hiro, a former prodigy, and Zero Two, a hybrid human and elite pilot who aspires to become entirely human.

-The animation began international distribution simultaneously upon its domestic release.
-The streaming service Crunchyroll internationally simulcast the series, with Aniplus Asia simulcasting the series in Southeast Asia.
-Service partner Funimation began the dubbed release of the series in February 2018.

 Synopsis

 Setting

-Darling in the Franxx takes place in a dystopian post-apocalyptic future where the remnants of human civilization have abandoned the surface.
+Darling in the Franxx takes place in a dystopian post-apocalyptic 22nd century where the remnants of human civilization have abandoned the surface.
 Adults and children exist in contrasting environments from each other.
-Adults live in technologically advanced cities within Plantations and are immortal, but procreation and relationships among them have become obsolete and undesirable.
-Artificially-created children, termed "parasites", are deprived of individuality and are educated only for piloting Franxx in pairs to defend humanity.
-The children are kept in isolation from adult society in environments nicknamed "birdcages", which emulate that of a bygone era so that they can develop the emotional responses required to pilot Franxx.
+Adults live in technologically advanced mobile fortress-cities known as Plantations and are immortal, but procreation and relationships among them have become obsolete and undesirable.
+Artificially-created children, termed "parasites," are deprived of individuality and are educated only for piloting Franxx in pairs to defend humanity.
+The children are kept in isolation from adult society in environments nicknamed "birdcages," which emulate that of a bygone era so that they can develop the emotional responses required to pilot Franxx.

 In the early 21st century, the progress of human civilization was accelerated by ground-breaking discoveries in mining technology, allowing the extraction of magma energy for a new low-cost, all-encompassing energy source.
-Scientists contributing to the breakthrough form "APE", an organization that would significantly influence world politics and the global economy as a result of their discoveries.
+Scientists contributing to the breakthrough form "APE," an organization that would significantly influence world politics and the global economy as a result of their discoveries.
 After discovering human immortality, much of mankind opted to become immortal despite the side effect of losing their reproductive functions.
 A cult of personality surrounds Papa, the chairman of the APE, which all humans come to worship akin to a god.
-Now governing the remnants of civilization, APE leads humanity to abandon Earth's now desolate surface for the relative safety of mobile fortress-cities known as Plantations.
+Now governing the remnants of civilization, APE leads humanity to abandon Earth's now desolate surface for the relative safety of the Plantations.